Netflix may not turn profitable in 2012

 "No. We're doing great," he said.

-Netflix raised $400 million (258 million pound) in fresh capital in November after its share price tumbled during a buyback programme.
+Netflix raised $400 million in fresh capital in November after its share price tumbled during a buyback program.

 (Reporting by Georgina Prodhan; Editing by Jon Loades-Carter)